polylang/polylang/readme.txt

 * Fix post name and tag slug incorrectly sanitized for German and Danish
 * Fix lang attribute in dropdowns
 * Fix wpml_permalink filter #139
+* Fix WPML constants undefined on backend #151
+* Fix a conflict with the plugin Custom Permalinks #143
+* Fix menu location unexpectedly unset

 = 2.1.6 (2017-07-17) =